 Read this guide to determine which version of the Hub you own.

 I think my device dropped off my ZigBee network after disabling insecure rejoin—what should I do?

 If you believe your ZigBee device failed to rejoin your network and is unresponsive, all you have to do is reconnect it with your Hub.
 Visit our Support Help Center for information about how to connect compatible devices.
 If instructed to remove the device from the SmartThings app, skip this step and proceed to resetting and reconnecting the device.

-Tip: Put the Hub in join mode by selecting Connect New Device, and then power cycle the device (by removing and replacing the battery or by unplugging and replacing the device).
+Tip: Put the Hub in join mode by selecting My Home and Add a Thing, and then power cycle the device (by removing and replacing the battery or by unplugging and replacing the device).
 Though the app may say that no devices were discovered, it’s possible that the device actually rejoined the ZigBee network behind the scenes.
 Navigate to the Things page and send a command to the device to see whether it is responsive.

-Tip: If the above methods do not work, put the Hub in join mode by selecting Connect New Device.
+Tip: If the above methods do not work, put the Hub in join mode by selecting Add a Thing.
 While the Hub is searching, perform the device-specific instructions to factory reset the device and then to connect the device.